 Potsdamer Platz is the Heart of Light Art

 The light weeks transform Berlin into a shining stage full of vibrantly illuminated city sights.
 Towards the end of each year, the entire capital is ablaze with an amazing array of lighting concepts and installations created by German and international artists.
 Since 2010, Potsdamer Platz has been the centre of the Festival.
 The entire quarter is decked out in extraordinary luminous displays.
-Each evening for around two weeks, a multitude of radiant effects is created, unique light images are projected onto the facades of high-rises, and trees and gardens illuminate.
+Each evening for around two weeks, a multitude of radiant effects is created, unique light images are projected onto the facades of high-rises, trees and gardens.
 The wide variety of colourful impressions promises guests an altogether enlightening experience.

 Light shows at the Pianosee